HalFoxCZ/web_CMS/DOC.md

 > - Select a setting value you want to edit from the dropdown menu.
 > - It's value will be displayed in box under.
 > - Now you can edit it almost freely.
 If its a boolean value, you can only switch between True and False option.
-> - After you finish editing the value, press the <button>Save</button> button.
+> - After you finish editing the value, press <button>Save</button>.
 You will be informed if the action was performed correctly.
 >
 > All settings used now:
 >